jameshanlon/jameshanlon.github.io/content/rgb-stacks.md

 their wiring on a plywood board that sits in the base of a stack.
 The master stack has the power supply, taking mains voltage and providing 5V up to 60W (12A) for the three stacks.
 See the table below for calculated power of the LEDs only.
-Note that the power supply does not have enough headroom do drive the boxes comfortably (80W would be preferrable).
+Note that the power supply does not output enough power do drive the boxes comfortably (80W would be more comfortable).

 <table class="table table-sm">
   <thead>